MistySampleSkills/Misty-Concierge-Template/README.md

 ***Note:** See the Dialogflow documentation for [more on annotating training phrases](https://cloud.google.com/dialogflow/docs/intents-training-phrases).*

-With the Dialogflow agent set up, we're ready to create a cloud function for generating our unique Access Token.
+With the Dialogflow agent set up, we're ready to create a cloud function for generating the unique Access Token.

 ### Creating an Access Token Function